 Run a vaporizer in the baby's room to create steam.
 Supervise the baby while the vaporizer is running, ensuring none of the baby's limbs are exposed to the steam.
 The vapors will loosen the baby's mucus, allowing him to spit it out more easily.

-Rub the baby's chest with an infant chest rub from the local drugstore.
+Get a chest rub from the local drugstore that's formulated for mucus removal for babies.
 Massage the rub into the chest, and the aromatherapy, combined with the massaging action, should help loosen the mucus so the baby can spit it out.